alexzvn/swa-token/README.md

 # Short web application token
-The "SWA" token is alternative to JWT token but it just shorter.
+The "SWA" token is similar to JWT token but it just shorter.

 Bellow is the schema of SWA token:
 ```txt